unlocomqx/addons-docs/docs/src/prestashop/04-support.md

 ### Disable any cache system

-If you use a CDN or use memcached or similar, please disable them.
+If you use a CDN or use memcached or a module that caches the pages html, please disable them.

-Also if you use opcache or any other php cache system, please disable them.
+Also if you use **PHP OPcache** or any other php cache system, please disable them.

 Testing with a cache system enabled will make it impossible to know whether changing an option or a file has any effect on the problem, so it will be impossible to determine the true cause of the issue.